WWII

 The overall design, while incorporating elements from existing aircraft, was geared towards optimizing the performance of its unique propulsion system.

 In terms of size and appearance, the N.1 was comparable to the fighter aircraft of its time, but its mission was entirely experimental.
+It was not designed for combat or commercial use but rather as a testbed for understanding the dynamics and potential of jet-powered flight.

 This event was a significant achievement, showcasing Italy’s contribution to the evolution of aviation technology.